PhoenixTales/phoenix-docs/lore/gods.md

 It is unclear why Beliar was not given up as a name for the same reasons as Ra may have been given up, due to so many real-life religious implications.
 I can only assume that apparently they liked these implications as much that it justified keeping the name.

 Belial also plays an important role in modern occultism such as in the writings of Aleister Crowly in *Goetia* (1904).
-In *The Book of Belial* (one of the four books of the so called *Satanic Bible* by Anton LaVey), the name is explained to mean "without a master" (like the word anarchy), and symbolises independence, self-sufficiency, and personal accomplishment."
+In *The Book of Belial* (one of the four books of the so called *Satanic Bible* by Anton LaVey), the name is explained to mean "without a master" (like the word anarchy), and symbolises "independence, self-sufficiency, and personal accomplishment".
 In this sense, he is like a god of anarchy.

 As to where the name may have been taken from: If not from the original historical sources listed above: Mike mentioned in interviews that he was inspired by *Dungeon Keeper* from 1997.
 In the expansion *The Deeper Dungeons*, *Belial* is the name of the final level.
 Filler may have known this too.
 Beliar is also mentioned in *Paradise Lost*, the epic poem by John Milten.
 And "Paradise Lost" is one of the names in the list by Dieter Hildebrandt of potential names for Gothic.